Call for proposals

 Deadline for proposals

-Proposals may be submitted any time prior to September 17, but do require a consultation before submission.
+Proposals may be submitted any time prior to the deadline, but do require a consultation before submission.
 Proposals must be submitted in PDF or Word file with requirements noted below.

 University of Minnesota Libraries Publishing invites proposals to transition existing society journals to open access and publish out-of-print books.
 Working with the editors, UMN Libraries Publishing provides technical infrastructure and long-term preservation services to support the discovery and use of the digital publication.
 This call for proposals responds to the growing interest in open access from authors, editors, and funders.
 Email firstname.lastname@example.org to get started.